jlcoden/liri-node-app/README.md

     - A preview link of the song from Spotify
     - The album that the song is from

-How to initiate: node liri.js spotify-this-song '<song name here>'
+How to initiate: node liri.js spotify-this-song <song name here>
 ![](spotify-this-song.gif)

 If no song is provided by the user, then the program will default to "The Sign" by Ace of Base.